msavin/SteveJobs/README.md

 ## More Information

-For more information about how the package works, how jobs run, how the timing works, job failures, etc, check out the "<a href="https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki/">**documentation**</a>."
+- [Main Features](https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki)<br>Learn how to use Jobs.register, Jobs.run and Jobs.repeat
+- [Package Features]()<br>Learn how to handle edge cases
+- [How It Works](https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki/How-It-Works)<br>Learn the features and limitations
+- [See the Roadmap](https://github.com/msavin/SteveJobs-meteor-jobs-queue/projects/1)<br>See what's coming and get involved

-If you like the design of the package, make sure to check out <a href="https://www.meteorcandy.com">**Meteor Candy**</a>, the fastest and easiest way to add an admin panel to your app.
+- [See Meteor Candy](https://www.meteorcandy.com/?ref=sjgh)<br>The fastest and easiest way to add an admin panel to your app